-Staff of The Newburgh Ministry are selecting 50 families and with the goal to help them end their cycle of poverty.
-They will adderss individual needs through peer coaching and mentoring.
+Staff of The Newburgh Ministry has worked with 92 families with the goal to help them end their cycle of poverty.
+And addressed individual needs through peer coaching and mentoring.
 The Newburgh Ministry is working in collaboration with Cornerstone Family Healthcare, Independent Living Inc, Marist School of Management, Mount Saint Mary College and The Newburgh Armory Unity Center on The Fragile Economies Project.

 - Newburgh ESPRI helped support We Are Newburgh’s annual Back-to-School Barbeque Event held at the end of the summer before school started.
 Many local nonprofit organizations attended this event and were able to explain there offered services to the barbeque attendees.
 Children received back-to-school supplies.

 - Thanks to Newburgh ESPRI funds and the work of many volunteers, Hasbrouck Street Park was renovated, as well as parts of a couple surrounding parks.
 There is hope that over time and with more fundraising additional Newburgh parks will be renovated.